If you are looking for the SRS calculator, please scroll down to the end of this article.

 To illustrate how such tax deferred scheme works and the meaning of Relative Value, you can enter your current age, first penalty-free year, assumed pre-tax investments return and as well as your chargeable income.
 Note that chargeable income is not your gross income.
 Chargeable income is gross income less all tax relief such as CPF relief, personal relief, Nsman relief, etc.

 By trying the calculator below, a report will be sent to your email account immediately telling you whether is it worth the effort to use the Supplementary Retirement Scheme.
-Let me know what you think in the comments below.
-Thanks!

 Like this article?
 Subscribe to my newsletter below for more.